CCOE appoints new deputy superintendent of student services

 “As a former teacher, coach, and, more recently, assistant superintendent of Special Education, Chuck brings a unique view of education and leadership experience in special education, and a passion for all students in Colusa County,” said West.

-“Before joining the CCOE team in 2019 as a special education teacher at Burchfield Primary School, and transitioning to the role of Program Specialist, Director Galloway-Haney worked for a number of years with Ventura County SELPA,” the release said.
+“Before joining the CCOE team in 2019 as a special education teacher at Burchfield Primary School, and transitioning to the role of Program Specialist, Director Galloway-Haney worked for a number of years with Ventura County SELPA,” according to the release.

 Wayman described Galloway-Haney as possessing a vast knowledge of special education and being a strong advocate for students with special needs.